dmkk3r/semantic-kernel-poc/README.md

 [![Licence](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This repository contains a proof of concept for using SemanticKernel in dotnet 8.
+This repository contains a proof of concept for using [semantic-kernel](https://github.com/microsoft/semantic-kernel) and [kernel-memory](https://github.com/microsoft/kernel-memory) in dotnet 8.

 ## Features